varkenvarken/osl-shaders/README.md

 osl-shaders
 ===========

-a repository of osl shaders for Blender
+a repository of osl shaders for Blender.

+The Shaders directory and the corresponding shaders.zip file contain the shaders and the .blend files accompanying my book 'Open Shading Language for Blender' which is available on https://www.smashwords.com/ and major online retailers.